TEAM: Huntress Managed Security Information and Event Management (SIEM)

 - Log into NinjaOne as a System Administrator.

-- Use the "https://hec.huntress.io/services/collector/raw" endpoint
+- Use the "https://hec.huntress.io/services/collector/raw" endpoint URL

 - Step 5 and 6 in the NinjaOne blog post above are vital to turning on the required Notification Channel (i.e. webhook).
 If you don't get a code 204 during that step a webhook won't be added.
 Read the "In Conclusion" section in the NinjaOne blog post to verify a webhook was setup.
 Please do not change the name of the webhook inside "Notification channels".